Last Updated on: 23rd August 2023, 04:16 am

 A beautiful smile is the most attractive trait of personality.
 The first thing we usually notice in a person is the pearly white smile.
 A white shiny smile makes one more confident and self-possessed.
-Before getting to know how white whitening works, let’s get to know the reasons for teeth yellowing or discoloration.
-The tooth is made-up of an outer hard translucent layer called enamel, which protects the teeth, an inner layer known as dentin and an innermost layer consists of nerves and vessels called the pulp.
+Before getting to know how white teeth whitening works, let’s get to know the reasons for teeth yellowing or discoloration.
+The tooth is made up of an outer hard translucent layer called enamel, which protects the teeth, an inner layer known as dentin, and an innermost layer consisting of nerves and vessels called the pulp.

-In-office systems: most of the in-office systems use 15 to 35 percent of hydrogen peroxide gels as the bleaching agents, sometimes joined with high intensity LED light to expedite the chemical reaction.
-First, the technique involves the protection of gums by putting the barrier and then placing a bleaching agent on several teeth for several minutes, rinses it off, and reapplies it several times.
+Most of the in-office systems use 15 to 35 percent of hydrogen peroxide gels as the bleaching agents, sometimes joined with high-intensity LED light to expedite the chemical reaction.
+First, the technique involves the protection of gums by putting the barrier and then placing a bleaching agent on several teeth for several minutes, rinsing it off, and reapplying it several times.
 With just 40-minute professional treatment, four to six lighter shades can be achieved.

-Combination: In difficult cases, a combination of in-office and home systems can be used that can achieve up to 12 to 15 shades lighter whitening.
+In difficult cases, a combination of in-office and home systems can be used that can achieve up to 12 to 15 shades of lighter whitening.

 These procedures are considered safe and effective when done under professional supervision and we at our Oxnard center, always go the extra mile to provide care and comfort for our patients.

 If you have any questions about this or other topics, you can contact us at Channel Island Family Dental as well as our Facebook page.
 We look forward to your visit, and we will make a timely diagnosis.
 Our dentists in Oxnard, Saint Paula, Venture, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.